Hisar (missile family): Hisar-O+

 On 27 August 2025, three Hisar-O systems consisting of 21 vehicles were delivered to the Turkish Armed Forces at a ceremony attended by Erdoğan.
 It was later announced that a standard battery of a Hisar-O system consists of 7 vehicles.

 Hisar-RF and Hisar-D

-A new missile called Hisar-RF is likely to be under development.
+A new missile called Hisar-RF is under development.
 While the standard Hisar-A and Hisar-Os work with an IR seeker, Hisar RF is the RF seeker-using version of Hisar-O+ and was first tested in August 2020.
 Hisar RF was successfully tested in 2023.
 It was announced that the range of Hisar-RF will be greater than Hisar-O+.
-Hisar-D, the naval version of Hisar-RF, was announced and the first test was successfully carried out in 2024.
+Hisar-D, the naval version of Hisar-RF, was announced and the first test was successfully carried out in 2024.Hisar-D RF successfully hit targets at altitudes of 10 and 800 meters during a test conducted with MİDLAS from TCG İstanbul.